alexlaurence/Spectrum/README.md

 # Spectrum-ASD-Tool
-👩🏻‍⚕️ ASD screening using machine learning
+👩🏻‍⚕️ Cross-platform ASD screening using machine learning

 ## Introduction
 An early diagnosis of neurodevelopmental disorders can improve treatment and significantly decrease associated healthcare costs.
 In this GUI-based tool, healthcare professionals and teachers can use supervised learning to diagnose Autistic Spectrum Disorder (ASD) based on behavioral features and individual characteristics.
 Spectrum uses a neural network from the Keras API.